About the Program

 Mission

-The mission of the National Guard Youth Challenge Program is to intervene in and reclaim the lives of 16-18 year old high school dropouts, producing program graduates with the values, life skills, education, and self-discipline necessary to succeed as productive citizens.
+The mission of the National Guard Youth Challenge Program (NGYCP) is to intervene in and realign the trajectory of underperforming youths’ lives to produce program graduates with the values, life skills, education, job skills, and self-discipline necessary to become citizens realizing their full potential.

 Making A Difference